ElucidataInc/polly-docs/docs/Getting Started/Admin Dashboard.md

 ## Reset Password

-Whenever a new account is created, a temporary password required to log in is sent to the email id.
-This temporary password expires **30 days** after it has been sent.
-In case a user does not log in during that time, they will require a new temporary password which can be sent using the reset password option.
+Whenever a new account is created, a temporary password is sent to the associated email address.
+This temporary password is valid for **30 days**.
+In case a user does not log in during that time, they will require a fresh password that can be generated using the reset password option.

 Click on the meatball menu for the relevant user and then click on *Edit*.